Emma Irene Åström: Legacy

 After graduating from university, Åström became an icon, not only for the feminist movement in Finland at the time, but also for Finland's Swedish-speaking population.
 She was the subject of poems written by Swedish-speaking author Zachris Topelius and the feminist writer Adelaïde Ehrnrooth.
 Topelius is also said to have modelled a character in his novel Planetarnes skyddslingar (Protégés of the Planets) after her.
 Despite this, Åström once said: "There is no point in calling me a pioneer, because I have never consciously been one."
+A biography, Emma Irene Åström, Finlands första kvinnliga filosofie magister, was written by Margit Åström and published in 1967.